-- a team member (assigned by Manager/Nurse in charge) will identify resident and place an identification lanyard on resident before they are evacuated - Lanyards with admission records are located in business office beside the reception - ensure each resident is adequately clothed
+- a team member (assigned by Manager/Nurse in charge) will identify resident and place an identification lanyard on resident before they are evacuated.
+Resident List and Lanyards are kept current and stored at the reception desk underneath the counter. - ensure each resident is adequately clothed